ooddle

 What Parenting Stress Does to Your Body

-The result?
-You react instead of respond.
+The result is that you react instead of respond.
 Small things feel huge.
 You snap at the kid asking a reasonable question because your body has been bracing for the next demand for the last six hours.
+The afternoon meltdown is yours as much as theirs, even if it stays inside your head.

 The Physical Symptoms